Chinese character strokes: Use in computing

 The stroke count method is based on the order of strokes to input characters on Chinese mobile phones.

-As part of Chinese character encoding, there have been several proposals to encode the CJK strokes, most of time with a total around 35~40 entries.
+As part of Chinese character encoding, there have been several proposals to encode the CJK strokes, most of the time with a total around 35~40 entries.
 Most notable is the current Unicode block “CJK Strokes” (U+31C0..U+31EF), with 38 types of strokes: